lenushealth/dotnet-clinician-sample/README.md

 # Creating a client application

-Visit https://portal.dhi-dse.scot, register and/or login to your account and create a new client application.
+Visit the developer portal for your assigned environment, register and/or login to your account and create a new client application.
 The client application will be required to use the following configuration:

 - RedirectUri: `https://localhost:5001/signin-oidc`
 - Grant Type: `authorization code`